yuva0031/Smart-Ticket-Issue-Management-System/README.md

 dotnet run
 ```

-The backend will start at: `https://localhost:7074`
+The backend will start at: `https://localhost:7074`.
+Swagger UI is available at http://localhost:7074/swagger for API exploration.

 ### 3. Frontend Setup